benc-uk/nodejs-demoapp/readme.md

 The app has four basic pages accessed from the top navigation menu:
  - **INFO** - Will show some system & runtime information, and will also display if the app is running from within a Docker container.
- - **WEATHER** - Performs geo IP reverse lookup of the requesting client using [ipstack.com](https://ipstack.com/).
+ - **WEATHER** - Gets the location of the client page (with HTML5 Geolocation).
 The resulting location is used to fetch a weather forecast from the [Dark Sky](http://darksky.net) weather API.
 The results are show using animated [Skycons](https://darkskyapp.github.io/skycons/).
-The has the added bonus of allowing you to see dependency calls (out to both external APIs) when monitored by App Insights.
-API keys need to be provided, see configuration below
+The has the added bonus of allowing you to see dependency calls (out to external APIs) when monitored by App Insights.
+Dark Sky API key needs to be provided, see configuration below
  - **CPU LOAD** - Simply runs a lot of maths calcs in a loop to max the CPU, can be used to trigger auto-scaling rules and other monitoring scenarios
  - **TODO** - This is a small todo/task-list app which uses MongoDB as a database.
 Enable this when demo'ing App Insights to show a more complete and real application. *Note.* this view only appears when configured, see configuration below